Europol is the European Union’s law enforcement agency. Our main goal is to achieve a safer Europe for the benefit of all EU citizens.

 - VAT fraud

 - mobile organised-crime groups

 Europol is accountable at the EU level to the Council of Ministers for Justice and Home Affairs.

-Europol is headed by a Director, who is Europol’s legal representative and is appointed by the Council of the European Union.
-Europol’s current Director is Rob Wainwright, who assumed the post in 2009.
+Europol is headed by an Executive Director, who is Europol’s legal representative and is appointed by the Council of the European Union.
+Europol’s current Executive Director is Rob Wainwright, who assumed the post in 2009.